ironhack-labs/data-labs/module-2/data-analysis-with-pandas.md

 The technical requirements for this project are as follows:
  - You will select a real world dataset.
- - You will create a jupyter notebook to perform your analysis the dataset.
+ - You will create a Jupyter notebook to perform your analysis the dataset.
  - You should incorporate at least three elements from the topics covered in this chapter in your analysis of the dataset.
  - You should include your thoughts and conclusions from the analysis in markdown cells in the notebook.